 You might be thinking about building an online community, but don’t know where to begin.
-Or maybe you have heard about online communities.
-And want to know how it can help your organization.
+Or maybe you have heard about online communities but you’d like to know how it can help your organization.
 This article follows Simon Sinek‘s “Why, How and What” to help you answer those questions.

 Before you build your online community, start with ‘Why‘.

-Understanding and being able to explain why you want to build a community is essential.
+Understanding and being able to explain why you want to build a community is key to building successful communities.
 The reasons our clients built their communities are diverse.
 Let’s list the most important ones we hear:

 1. you want to Connect your customers and learn from them

 Firstly, probably the most seen type of the platform is the Customer Community.
 Used by brands and enterprises to stay in close contact with their customers.
 Customers are taken along into product development or service optimization processes.
 This doesn’t only give the brand insight in what their customers want.
 But, it also helps to build a better relationship with them.
 Brands facilitate constant contact between brand enthusiasts and themselves.

 A good example of a Customer Community is the ‘SolarPlaza Network’.
 Solarplaza is a pioneering enterprise.
 That, over the course of 10 years and in 25 different countries, has organized over 70 events.
 Focusing on connecting professionals and experts in the solar/renewable energy field.
 They have facilitated knowledge sharing and networking through social media for more than 8,000 professionals worldwide.
 They are using their customer platform as a primary digital hub for connecting their members.
 It helps them strengthens the solar and renewable energy movement.

 — or —

 2. you want to collect consumer insights to learn what works and what doesn’t

 Secondly, the most seen platform type is the project-based Insights Community.
 This solution is mostly used by researchers to collect consumer insight data.
 SUing Diary studies, Online focus groups, IHUT and Customer Journeys.
 Incentivise members with points and badges is an often used tactic to keep people engaged.